lipemat/advanced-sidebar-menu/readme.txt

 == Description ==

-Uses the parent/child relationship to your pages or categories to generate menus based on the current section of your site.
+Uses the parent/child relationship of your pages or categories to generate menus based on the current section of your site.
 Simply assign a page or category to a parent and this will do the rest for you.

 Keeps the menu clean and usable.
 Only related items display so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.